Interference-Aware Opportunistic Random Access in Dense IoT Networks

 \subsection{Discussions}

-In this subsection, we first present an upper bound on the aggregate PHY throughput scaling that matches our analytically achievable result.
+In this subsection, we first present an upper bound on the aggregate throughput scaling that matches our analytically achievable result.
 Then, we compare the proposed IA-ORA protocol with the opportunistic scheduling protocol for the multi-cell multiple access \cite{shin2012can}.

-\emph{An upper bound on the aggregate PHY throughput scaling:} An aggregate PHY throughput scaling of $\frac{K}{e} \log (\textsf{snr}\log N)$ can be obtained by a genie-aided removal of all the inter-cell interference, which is explained as follows.
-Consider an ideal scenario for the multi-cell random access network in which concurrent interfering signals sent from other cells are completely canceled out.
-This corresponds to a system consisting of $K$ \emph{interference-free} parallel random access networks.
-Since the throughput scales as $\frac{1}{e} \log (\textsf{snr}\log N)$ in each cell of such networks \cite{qin2006distributed}, the aggregate PHY throughput scales as $\frac{K}{e} \log (\textsf{snr}\log N)$.
-This corresponds to an upper bound on the aggregate PHY throughput scaling for our $K$-cell random access network, which matches the achievable aggregate PHY throughput scaling in (\ref{eq_scaling}) to within a factor of $\epsilon>0$.
+\emph{An upper bound on the aggregate throughput scaling:} A genie-aided removal of all the inter-cell interference leads to an aggregate throughput scaling of $\frac{K}{e} \log (\textsf{snr}\log N)$, which is explained as follows.
+Consider an ideal scenario for the multi-cell random access network where concurrent interfering signals sent from other cells are completely canceled out.
+This can be thought of as a system consisting of $K$ \emph{interference-free} parallel random access networks.
+Since the throughput of $\frac{1}{e} \log (\textsf{snr}\log N)$ is achieved in each cell of such networks \cite{qin2006distributed}, the aggregate throughput scales as $\frac{K}{e} \log (\textsf{snr}\log N)$.
+This corresponds to an upper bound on the aggregate throughput scaling for the $K$-cell random access network, which matches the achievable aggregate throughput scaling in (\ref{eq_scaling}) to within a factor of $\epsilon>0$.